zobroj/my_meteor_mantra/README.md

 * Basic Bootstrap theme installed from NPM

 ## Setup
-1. Clone or fork the repository.
+1. Clone or fork the repository
 2. Run `npm install` in your console
 3. Setup email (optional)
-  1. Comment out the respective lines in '/server/main.js' and '/client/modules/app/actions/accounts.js'
+  1. Comment out the respective lines in '/server/main.js' and '/client/modules/core/actions/accounts.js'
   2. Create a file '/server/configs/private_credentials.js'.
 (Don't forget to add this file to your '.gitignore')
   3. Add the following code where X = username, and Y = password
   ```javascript